BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 **P/s: This is generated from Copilot xD**, but it should give an idea of why eBPF is strong and useful.

 ### Cilium eBPF
-- First, i think you need to check Cilium is enable in hybrid mode or strict mode or not
+- First, i think you need to check if Cilium is enabled in hybrid mode or strict mode or not
 ```
 kubectl -n kube-system edit configmap cilium-config
 ```